-- Scheduled Generation assigned Capacity Credits at a level equivalent to the level of electrical output produced on a sent-out basis at 41 degrees Celsius (in accordance with clause 4.11.1(a)); and - Intermittent Generation assigned Capacity Credits based on their average capacity factor over a three year period (in accordance with clause 4.11.2(b)1).
-This has historically equated to valuing wind farms at 38 to 42 percent of their nameplate capacity.
+• Scheduled Generation - assigned Capacity Credits at a level equivalent to the level of electrical output produced on a sent-out basis at 41 degrees Celsius (in accordance with clause 4.11.1(a)); and

+Intermittent Generation - assigned Capacity Credits based on their average capacity factor over a three year period (in accordance with clause 4.11.2(b)1).1 This has historically equated to valuing wind farms at 38 to 42 percent of their nameplate capacity.
+Modelling suggests that a solar generation plant would be valued between 20 percent and 30 percent of its nameplate capacity with this method.